pymlex/adversarial-attacks-cv-foolbox/README.md

 # Adversarial Attacks for CV Models with Foolbox

-PyTorch notebook for adversarial robustness experiments on image classification models.

 ## Overview

 This material was prepared as part of a study on data poisoning at Central University, under the mentorship of experts from AIRI Safe AI.
 The notebook includes: